patterns-app/patterns-components/patterns_templates/Featured and Starter/Reddit-Summarization/app_readme.md

 # Reddit LLM Newsletter

-Clone this graph to create your own reddit newsletter!
+Clone this graph to create your own reddit newsletter using GPT3!

 You can use the forms to customize the subreddit, number of links and the email that recieves it.
 You could also modify the gmail node to read from a table to support multiple subscribers!

 ## Connections